Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 4. Add the following and then click **Next**:

     * Asset Name - The display name for the asset in the WebUI
-    * Description - A short description of the Asset
+    * Description - A short description of the asset
-    * Image - An icon or image to be associated with the Asset
+    * Image - An icon or image to be associated with the asset

 5. At the Group Resources stop, select the API resources, and click on the Link icon that will be part of this asset.
 For each resource, select the appropriate version.
 Default is **Latest**.
 6. Provide the Category, Tags, and Attribute details for the asset.